openfaas/community-cluster/README.md

 # community-cluster

-Sign-up for the OpenFaaS Cloud Community Cluster for git-based deployments and free TLS endpoints.
-The Community Cluster is free to use.
+Apply for free access to *The OpenFaaS Cloud Community Cluster* for CI/CD, hosting, and TLS endpoints.

+## What do you get?

 The OpenFaaS Cloud Community Cluster comes with: